 All voting methods can exhibit problems, but their frequency and severity is particularly pronounced with IRV.
-Here we go into how IRV makes it so you can sometimes harm a candidate by ranking them better and help a candidate by ranking them worse.
+IRV also makes it so you can sometimes harm a candidate by ranking them better and help a candidate by ranking them worse.
 Again, there's the spoiler issue.
 There's also IRV's sqeezing out of moderates even when they're clearly the best winner.

 Approval voting performs rather well in the face of tactical voting.
-More on approval voting tactics here and the "threshold strategy" here.
+Like any voting method, approval voting does have tactics and strategy such as the "threshold strategy".
 Under basic assumptions with tactical voting, approval voting elects beat-all winners (Condorcet winners) when they exist.
-Computer simulations using Bayesian regret calculations (shown below) demonstrate better utility outcomes in elections using approval voting versus IRV even if all approval voters were tactical and all IRV voters were honest.
+Computer simulations using Bayesian regret calculations (shown at bottom) demonstrate better utility outcomes in elections using approval voting versus IRV even if all approval voters were tactical and all IRV voters were honest.

 IRV is susceptible to tactical exaggeration.
 This is so much so that when voters are tactical, IRV degenerates approximately into ordinary plurality voting.
 Note how approval does not degenerate into plurality.
 IRV's tactical vulnerability can also mean voters do not rank their favorite candidate as first.

 Approval voting always lets voters choose their favorite candidates regardless of viability.
 That's great news for third parties and independents because that's exactly what they need in order to grow.
 Approval voting's favortism towards moderates is even more generous to moderate third parties and independents.

 IRV has maintained massive two-party domination everywhere it has seen long-term widespread use.
 The most noteworthy example is Australia, where IRV has been used in their House of Representatives since 1918.